Eppo-exp/eppo-docs/docs/feature-flags/sdks/android.md

 <br />

 :::note
-API Keys used with Client SDKs should have only 'Feature Flagging READ' permissions on, with all other permissions set to 'No Access'.
+API Keys used with Client SDKs should have at least 'Feature Flagging READ' permissions enabled.
 :::

 <br />